mariscript/platemate/journals/gina.md

 ## Week 5:

+### Friday 1/28/2023

+Due date!

+### Thuesday 1/27/23

+Last day before due date!
+Today I mostly worked on the restaurant detail page fetches including getById and getReview, getting data from those pages, and finishing the dietNeedsFilters.
+Zac and I had some trouble with the restaurant detail page fetches because we weren't passing "id" into the routers url.
+As soon as we fixed that though, we were good to go.
+The data is extremely nested, so some of it is extremely challenging to get out.
+I also am almost finished with the filters for the dietaryNeeds.
+Originally I was trying to filter through all the data, but I realized that I could also pass the dietNeeds as categories.
+I am going to pivot to that tomorrow to see if that works better than trying to get data that is nested 5 layers deep that I have multiple sets of.

 ### Wednesday 1/26/23

 The first thing I did today was get a unit test done for get all accounts.
 I would really like to do one for Yelp, but I want to finish the filters first since that is such a big functionality piece.
 The rest of today feels like a blur.
 I mostly worked on the one category filter ALL DAY.
 I learned yesterday that the categories filter does not work as intended, and it actually needs to be in terms.
 I was having SO many issues with state especially with the new refresh page function Marison and Nat used to get the modal dismissal to work correctly.
 Originally I had the function to change term to string on the restaurant detail page, but I instead added some logic on the questionnaire page instead to get the string to populate directly into the term field correctly formatted.
 This way I could bypass all the state issues I was having.
 I also helped fix the cards so they are appropriately sized!
 Tomorrow I will work on the additional filters and adding the redux clear functions when someone logs out.